CSE232-MSU/CSE232/vscode_setup/macos.md

 }
 ```

-On your keyboard, use the key-combination: CMD + \` (this is the backtick character, it should be to the left of the 1 key on most keyboards).
+On your keyboard, use the key-combination: CTRL + \` (this is the backtick character, it should be to the left of the 1 key on most keyboards).
 This toggles VSCode's integrated terminal:

 <img src="../assets/images/vscode_installation_macos/4.png">